Skip to main content

 Programme to promote success and reduce dropouts in higher education

 Focussing primarily on new students, this programme has been launched to promote success and reduce dropouts, employing a tutor and mentor.
-The programme recently approved applications from 24 higher education institutions, funding projects with over 6.6 million euros from the European Social Fund and will soon be open to the regions of Lisbon, Algarve, Azores and Madeira to support the institutions located there.
+The programme initially approved applications from 24 higher education institutions, funding projects with over 6.6 million euros from the European Social Fund was later opened to the regions of Lisbon, Algarve, Azores and Madeira having approved applications from 13 institutions located there and a project funding of more than 3.6 million euros.

 The projects focus on the academic integration of first-time students in higher education, adhering to scientific evidence that indicates this particular year as decisive for preventing failure and dropout.